CraftAcademy/todo_challenge/README.md

 # "To-do" Challenge

 What's this all about?
-It's an individual educational project for Makers Academy!
+It's an individual educational project for Makers Academy.

 # Current Status of Project